Key facts about the levy

 1. What is the Apprenticeship Levy?
 The Apprenticeship Levy requires all employers operating in the UK, with a pay bill over £3 million each year, to invest in Apprenticeships (0.5% of their annual pay bill).

 2. Why was the Apprenticeship Levy introduced?
-The Apprenticeship Levy’s objective was to improve the quality and quantity of Apprenticeships in England, and so it can meet the government target of 3 million Apprenticeships by 2020.
-An additional significant facet of the Levy is providing a sustainable workforce and bridge the skills gap affecting many industries, including tech.
+The Apprenticeship Levy’s objective was to improve the quality and quantity of Apprenticeships in England, by providing a sustainable workforce and bridging the skills gap affecting many industries, including tech.

 3. When did the Levy come into effect?

 4. Does my company have to pay the Apprenticeship Levy?

 The Levy is paid 0.5% from an employer’s pay bill.
 However, since each employer receives a £15,000 offset allowance every tax year, the majority of companies do not need to pay anything at all.